 (a) The tenant complained to a governmental agency charged with enforcement of a building, housing, or health code of a suspected violation applicable to the premises;

 (b) The tenant has organized, encouraged, or participated in a tenant organization;

 (c) The tenant has complained to the landlord pursuant to s.
 83.56(1);

-If the Landlord has failed respond to the Tenant’s demands and the Tenant subsequently contacts Code Compliance, a Landlord cannot raise the Tenant’s rent or attempt to evict the Tenant in retaliation to the Tenant’s actions.
-Retaliatory actions can be disastrous for a Landlord as most courts will find in favor of the Tenant if good cause exists.
+If they failed respond to the Tenant’s demands and they contact Code Compliance, they cannot raise their rent or evict the Tenant in retaliation.
+This can be disastrous for a Landlord as most courts will find for the Tenant if good cause exists.

-If you’re a Florida Landlord or Property Manager and have Landlord Tenant issues, call your experienced Eviction Attorneys of 954 Evictions Attorneys, PLLC today @ 954.323.2529 to see how we can assist.
-We have offices in Broward and Palm Beach in order to better assist our clients.
+If you’re a Landlord or Property Manager and have issues with your Tenant, contact your Eviction Attorneys of 954 Evictions Attorneys, PLLC @ 954.323.2529.
+We have offices in Broward and Palm Beach to assist our clients.